MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-121-Possession-Use-Transfer-Select-Agents-Toxins/section-121.8.md

 (iii) Being an agent of a foreign power as defined in 50 U.S.C.
 1801;

-(3) The individual or entity does not meet the requirements of this part; 10 or
+(3) The individual or entity does not meet the requirements of this part;10 or

 10 If registration is denied for this reason, we may provide technical assistance and guidance.